Algarve – Portugal

 Puerta de Córdoba – Carmona

-So we head instead to the Convento de Santa María de la Rábida close by.
+So we headed instead to the Convento de Santa María de la Rábida close by.
 As Columbus left from here, it’s what the exhibition is about, even though there is not much left from these times.
 It has a nice park around and the parking would be a good place to stay overnight 37.2073 , -6.9235.

 Convento de Santa María de la Rábida